Data Refinery environments

 Spark R environments

 With Spark R 3.4 environments, you can configure the size of the Spark driver and the size and number of the executors dependent on the size of the data set.
+You should select to run your data flow in a dedicated Spark R environment when your data set is large.

 Each Spark environment consists of one SparkR kernel as a service.
 The kernel has a dedicated Spark cluster and Spark executors.
 When you select to run a Data Refinery flow in a Spark R environment, it runs in its own cluster.